Recruitment and Selection Procedures

 7. These procedures provide detail on how external and internal recruitment competitions are administered.

-8. On an ongoing basis, the Secretariat Management Group (SMG) will determine what external and internal recruitment competitions are required and whether the roles are recruited on a permanent or temporary basis.
+8. On an ongoing basis, the Senior Management Team (SMT) will determine what external and internal recruitment competitions are required and whether the roles are recruited on a permanent or temporary basis.

 9. All permanent vacancies will be advertised externally.
 Temporary positions will normally be advertised internally, however, external recruitment competitions may be used to fill temporary vacancies.